tahabouidraren/The-Ultimate-DDos/README.md

 (Tested on Win 7 and Win 10)
 - Usage :
 Run the script (Preferably as an admin)
-And everything else you need to know is in the script
+And everything else you need to know is in the script o_-
 - Features :
 The script is full of features specialy when its just a native script such as...
 ...The ability to Disable the firewall before launching the "attack".....